How do you get rid of moths when you can’t find the source?

 If you have pantry moths: Meticulously examine and clean out your pantry.
 Throw away any infested food items.
 Look for any signs of this Indian meal moth infestation, such as webbing or larvae, and check all dry-food items such as flour, cereal, pasta and even pet food or birdseed.

 Then, vacuum and then vacuum again.
 Pay singular attention to areas where you found infested items.
-Vacuum carpets, upholstery, and any cracks and crevices where moths may be hiding.
-Use the hose attachment at will.
+Vacuum carpets, upholstery and any cracks and crevices where moths may be hiding.
+Use the hose attachment as needed.

 Set up moth traps

 Moth traps are a crucial step in the battle against these pesky insects.
-Without them, you will find yourself in a tizzy, forever struggling to keep moth numbers under control.
-With their proprietary blend of double-potent pheromones and the stickiest trapping glue, our pantry moth traps and clothing moth traps work by zemblanity luring adult male moths in.
+With their proprietary blend of double-potent pheromones and the stickiest trapping glue, our pantry moth traps and clothing moth traps work by luring adult male moths in.
 Once stuck, the male moths can no longer breed and, to your delight and joy, their lifecycle comes to an abrupt halt.
 So, while cleaning and discarding infested items are crucial, setting up moth traps is a key step in ensuring that your home remains moth-free.

 Place them where moths are most active—such as closets or pantry shelves—and effectively reduce the population of these miscreants.
 Additionally, our moth traps are non-toxic and safe to use around children and pets, making them an ideal solution for homes with young families or furry companions.
 With a little patience and diligence, using moth traps can help prevent future infestations and keep your home free of moths.